pingponghero12/WSI/README.md

 1. **Different capture conditions**: Lighting, resolution, and background noise in my dataset differ from the controlled MNIST collection environment.

-SimpleNet performs better on my dataset (80% vs 53.3%), likely due to its simpler architecture being less prone to overfitting on specific MNIST characteristics.
+SimpleNet performs better on my dataset (80% vs 53.3%), likely due to its significally bigger size(x2) and probably because it is just a better model.

 ## Exercise 3
 Random Forest performance with different parameters (num_trees, max_depth):